svelte-pilot/svelte-pilot/README.md

 Your server side code need to call the `render()` function, then inject the returned `head`, `css`, and `html` string into the `index.html` file.

-Svelte component should export a `preload` function to fetch the data on server side.
+Svelte component should export a `load` function to fetch the data on server side.

-`preload` function arguments:
+`load` function arguments:
 * `props`: `props` defined in the RouterView config.
 * `route`: The current [Route](#route-object) object.
 * `ssrContext`: anything you passed to `router.handle()`.